 The ET also noted a number of areas where it felt that the Academy needed to make significant improvements, these have formed the basis of a range of recommendations that the ET have made to the Academy within the body of the Evaluation Report.
-A number of the recommendations are addressed to the Faculty and the wider Academy, while a number of others relate specifically to the BA Art Management programme.
+A number of these recommendations are addressed to the Faculty and the wider Academy, while a number of others relate more specifically to the BA Film Directing programme.